-Thus, businesses spend thousands of dollars a year to keep work environments clean.
+Thus, businesses spend thousands of dollars a year hiring staff to keep work environments clean.
 And, the cleaning industry is expected to keep growing.
-According the U.S. Bureau of Labor Statistics, the “janitors and building cleaners industry is expected to grow another 7% over the next ten years” citing projections of growth that are faster than any other industry.
+According to the U.S. Bureau of Labor Statistics, the “janitors and building cleaners industry is expected to grow another 7% over the next ten years,” citing projections of growth that are faster than any other industry.
 Meaning there is increasing demand to meet growing amounts of work and stricter guidelines.

-Technology is going to play a crucial role in increasing staff productivity and efficiency in conjunction with measuring up to these stricter standards and guidelines.
+Technology is going to play a crucial role in empowering staff to be productive and efficient while meeting stricter standards and guidelines.

 What is efficiency?

 Being efficient means achieving the maximum level of productivity while expending the least amount of energy.
 Efficiency is something we all strive for; the art of getting a job done to the best of our ability with the least amount of effort.
 This can take practice and the development of routines and KPI’s that target detailed tasks.